Thomas Schaaf: 1987–99: Early career

 Schaaf began his managerial career while still an active player, taking care of Werder's youth sides.
 After this he proceeded to manage the reserve team which competed in the third-tier Regionalliga Nord, before succeeding Felix Magath on 10 May 1999 as the senior side's coach, with the club under serious threat of relegation until the last day of the season: he managed to steer the team clear out of relegation, going on to win the campaign's domestic cup immediately afterwards, defeating Bayern Munich in a penalty shoot-out.

-2000–04: Building up the team and the Double
+2000–04: Building up the team and "the Double"

-Schaaf led Werder to the double in 2003–04, as well as the team's first-ever DFB-Ligapokal two years later.
+Schaaf led Werder to the double (Bundesliga and DFB-Pokal) in 2003–04, as well as the team's first-ever DFB-Ligapokal two years later.

 2004–09: European adventures

 From 2004 the club managed to qualify five consecutive times for the UEFA Champions League, coming short in 2008–09 but winning the cup (his third as a manager – fifth overall – and Werder's sixth), thus qualifying for the following season's UEFA Europa League.
 That same season he also guided the club to the 2009 UEFA Cup Final, lost 1–2 to Shakhtar Donetsk after extra time.